Consistency of the plug-in functional predictor of the Ornstein-Uhlenbeck process in Hilbert and Banach spaces: Introduction

-We pay attention here to the problem of functional prediction of the Ornstein-Uhlenbeck (O.U.) process (see, for example, \hyperref[Uhl30]{Uhlenbeck and Ornstein (1930)}, and \hyperref[Wang45]{Wang and Uhlenbeck (1945)}, for its introduction and properties).
-See also \hyperref[Doob42]{Doob (1942)} for the classical definition of O.U. process from the Langevin (linear) stochastic differential equation.
-We can find in \hyperref[Kutoyants04]{Kutoyants (2004)} and \hyperref[Liptser01]{Liptser and Shiraev (2001)} an explicit expression of the maximum likelihood estimator (MLE) of the scale parameter $\theta ,$ characterizing its covariance function.
-Its strong consistency is proved, for instance, in \hyperref[Kleptsyna02]{Kleptsyna and Le Breton (2002)}.
-We formulate here the O.U. process as an Autoregressive Hilbertian process of order one (ARH(1) process), and as an Autoregressive Banach -valued process of order one (ARB(1) process).
-Consistency of the MLE of $\theta $ is applied to prove consistency of the corresponding MLE of the autocorrelation operator of the O.U. process.
-We adopt the methodology applied in \hyperref[Bosq91]{Bosq (1991)}, since our interest relies on forecasting the values of the O.U. process over an entire time interval.
-Specifically, considering the O.U. process $\left\lbrace \xi_{t} \right\rbrace_{t\in \mathbb{R}},$ on the basic probability space $(\Omega, \mathcal{A},P),$ we can define satisfying
+We here pay attention to the problem of functional prediction of the Ornstein--Uhlenbeck (O.U.) process (see, for example, \cite{UhlenbeckOrnstein30,WangUhlenbeck45}, for its introduction and properties).
+See also \cite{Doob42} for the classical definition of O.U. process from the Langevin (linear) stochastic differential equation.
+We can find in \cite{Kutoyants04,LiptserShiraev01} an explicit expression of the maximum likelihood estimator (MLE) of the scale parameter $\theta ,$ characterizing its covariance function.
+Its strong consistency is proved, for instance, in \cite{KleptsynaBreton02}.
+We formulate here the O.U. process as an autoregressive Hilbertian process of order one (so--called ARH(1) process), and as an autoregressive Banach--valued process of order one (so--called ARB(1) process).
+Consistency of the MLE of $\theta $ is applied to prove the consistency of the corresponding MLE of the autocorrelation operator of the O.U. process.
+We adopt the methodology applied in \cite{Bosq91}, since our interest relies on forecasting the values of the O.U. process over an entire time interval.
+Specifically, considering the O.U. process $\left\lbrace \xi_{t}, \ t\in \mathbb{R} \right\rbrace$ on the basic probability space $(\Omega, \mathcal{A},\mathcal{P}),$ we can define